 To further encourage consumers and producers to unite in their shared love of beef, Beef.
 It’s What’s For Dinner. released “United We Steak” as the centerpiece of the summer grilling season campaign.
 While challenging circumstances and uncertainty continue across the U.S., beef on the grill can unite everyone and connect consumers to the producers who raise their food.

 “United We Steak” has been delivered to consumers through a series of integrated digital content running on social media platforms, as well as through streaming TV services and YouTube advertising.
 A new series of radio ads was released and shared nationally as well as locally through state beef councils.
-These advertising efforts drive consumers to UnitedWeSteak.com, where they can find an interactive map profile page, complete with state-themed beef recipes, a “meet your state beef producer” section and other fun and informative facts about the state.
+These advertising efforts drove consumers to a special website, where they could find an interactive map profile page, complete with state-themed beef recipes, a “meet your state beef producer” section and other fun and informative facts about the state.

 Running from May to Labor Day, this new campaign promises to be the most extensive and longest running Beef.
 It’s What’s For Dinner. campaign.
 This is just one of the programs the Beef Checkoff will execute over the summer to inspire consumers to unite around the grill.